storageos/api-manager/controllers/node-delete/README.md

 ## Garbage Collection

 In case a node delete event was missed during a restart or outage, a garbage collection runs periodically.
-It compares the list of nodes know to StorageOS, and removes any that are no longer known to Kubernetes.
+It compares the list of nodes known to StorageOS, and removes any that are no longer known to Kubernetes.

 Garbage collection is run every hour by default (configurable via the